msillano/IoTwebUI/IOTwebUI-AI/README.md

         IoTWebUI -- Executes --> TuyaAutomations[Tuya Automations / IOTwebUI Rules];
     end
 ```

+### Primary Objective: Experimentation of AI and Integration with Tuya

+The primary objective of **IOTwebUI-AI** is experimentation with different artificial intelligence configurations (models), with direct management of context, conversation history, and tools (TOOLs) to analyze and interact with Tuya devices.
+This includes:

+* **Assisted Documentation:** Leveraging AI to generate documentation, summaries, or analyses based on device information.
+* **Assisted Automation:** Leveraging AI to generate algorithms and automations to manage complex situations that are not immediately solvable, taking into account the constraints of Tuya 'scenes'.
+* **Assisted Maintenance:** Another area where AI's contribution can bring benefits in terms of optimizations and savings.
+* **Exploration of Future Applications:** Testing different interactions and automation,  combining the capabilities of **AI** with the control and management of **Tuya** + **IoTwebUI** devices.

+In more detail, **IOTwebUI-AI** has been designed to test:

+* **Optimization of Prompts and Interactions:** Experimenting with different instructions (prompts) to obtain the desired responses and actions from the AI in relation to IoT devices.
+* **IoT Context Management:** Evaluating the effectiveness of integrating specific information about devices and their status into conversations with the AI.
+* **Use of IoT Tools:** Developing and testing specific tools to interact with the Tuya ecosystem via AI (e.g., intelligent voice commands, automations based on AI analysis...).

 ### High-Level Architecture:

 The **IOTwebUI-AI** chatbot is based on a modular architecture designed to maximize flexibility and simplify interaction with AI and Tuya devices: